jpmalek/lake_washington_and_sammamish_temps/README.md

         pip install pipreqs; run pipreqs . in project directory to generate a requirements.txt file. pip freeze > requirements.txt outputs all installed packages. unit testing
-        coveragepre-commit hook: vim .git/hooks/pre-commit; chmod +x .git/hooks/pre-commit; action to get coverage reports;
+        coveragepre-commit hook: vim .git/hooks/pre-commit; chmod +x .git/hooks/pre-commit;
+        # The .git/hooks directory is not tracked by Git because it's inside the .git directory,
+            # which is used by Git to store repository metadata.
+However, you can create a hooks directory in the
+            # root of your repository, add your pre-commit file there, and then create a symbolic link to this file in
+            # the .git/hooks directory.
+            # Here's how:
+            # Create a hooks directory in the root of your repository and move your pre-commit file there:
+            #   mkdir hooks && mv .git/hooks/pre-commit hooks/pre-commit
+            # Add the pre-commit file to Git and commit it:
+            #   git add hooks/pre-commit && git commit -m "Add pre-commit hook"
+            # Create a symbolic link in .git/hooks to your pre-commit file:
+            #   ln -s -f ../../hooks/pre-commit .git/hooks/pre-commit
+            # Now, the pre-commit file is tracked by Git, and any changes made to it will take effect immediately
+            # because the file in .git/hooks is just a link to the real file.
+            # Remember to run the ln -s -f hooks/pre-commit .git/hooks/pre-commit command from the repo root whenever
+            # the repository is clined to a new machine, as the symbolic link is not stored in the Git repository.
+        action to get coverage reports;
         action bug: coverage.py creating .gitignore with *, and "permissions" content:writevs
         NOTE: coverage on github pages here: https://jpmalek.github.io/lake_washington_and_sammamish_temps/